Secured-Finance/stablecoin-sdk/docs/sdk/lib-ethers.ethersliquityconnection.md

 </td><td>

-Amount of LQTY collectively rewarded to stakers of the liquidity mining pool per second.
+Amount of ProtocolToken collectively rewarded to stakers of the liquidity mining pool per second.

 </td></tr>